idptools/metapredict/docs/usage/using-in-python.rst

 Calculating Percent Disorder:
 -----------------------------

-The percent_disorder function will return the percent of residues in a sequence that are have predicted consensus disorder values of 50% or more (as a decimal value).
+The ``percent_disorder`` function will return the percent of residues in a sequence that  have predicted consensus disorder values of 50% or more (as a decimal value).
 Running -

 .. code-block:: python